21–23 January 2026 · Royal Museums of Art and History, Brussels

 You can reach the Orginising Committee at school[at]3d4ch-competencecentre.eu in case of questions.

-The Winter School opens with a institutional welcome, setting the tone for three days of collaboration and exchange.
+The Winter School opens with an institutional welcome, setting the tone for three days of collaboration and exchange.
 Inspiring keynote speeches will frame the current landscape of 3D in cultural heritage, highlighting opportunities, challenges, and the growing importance of digital capacity building across Europe.

 In the afternoon, participants will explore how to plan and introduce 3D projects within their institutions, drawing on best practices, real-life case studies, and practical guidance for long-term sustainability.